The Ultimate Success Questionnaire

 The key is knowing what you want.

-Then enjoying the journey to make it happen… hopefully with
+Then enjoy the journey to make it happen… hopefully with